nielskee/draft-articles/TechnicalHiringPart2.md

 ## Why screen candidates

 We'd love to see all candidates face to face.
-We'd love to have a complete view of their background, character and abilities before making a hiring decision.
+We'd love to have a complete view of their background, character and ability before making a hiring decision.
 In practice, it's almost impossible for organisations to commit this sort of time.

 More importantly, we don't want to take up the candidate's time if we